gvwilson/sdxjs/file-interpolator/index.md

 ---

 -   Many of our examples are too long to show in one block of code
 -   Experiment: write a tool that loads a source file with inclusion markers and then loads and interpolates the inclusions

+<%- include('/inc/fig.html', {
+    id: 'file-interpolator-conceptual',
+    img: '/static/tools-small.jpg',
+    alt: 'Using file inclusions',
+    cap: 'Including fragments of code to create runnable programs.',
+    fixme: true
+}) %>

 -   Source file has specially-formatted comments containing two fields:
     -   The text to put in the displayed version
     -   The file to include when loading